§ 1601. Scope.

 (k) Lamps, which are federally regulated general service fluorescent lamps, federally regulated incandescent reflector lamps, general service incandescent lamps, general service lamps, state-regulated light-emitting diode (LED) lamps, state-regulated small-diameter directional lamps, and includes GU24 base lamps.

-(l) Emergency lighting, which is illuminated exit signs, and self-contained lighting controls.
+(l) Emergency lighting, which is illuminated exit sign.

 (m) Traffic signal modules.